somyamehra/SPf66/README.md

 This repository contains code and a mininum analysis dataset to accompany the manuscript **Modelling the within-host dynamics of *Plasmodium vivax* hypnozoite activation: an analysis of the SPf66 vaccine trial** by Mehra et al, 2024.
-This will be made available as a preprint shortly.
+This is available as a preprint on medRxiv: <https://www.medrxiv.org/content/10.1101/2024.01.03.24300707v1>.

 The analysis can be reproduced by running the R Markdown files as follows:
 * *Spf66_data_processing.Rmd*: this generates summary metrics for the Spf66 trial; performs adjustments for post-treatment prophylaxis and treatment failure; and pre-processes data for model calibration.